Measuring Association Between Labels and Free-Text Rationales: Analyzing Necessary Properties of Joint Models

-If label prediction and rationale generation are associated, input tokens important for label prediction should be important for rationale generation and vice versa.\footnote{To achieve the former, \citet{wu2019faithful} train the explanation module of their VQA model to generate free-text rationales that can be traced back with a gradient-based method to the objects that are important for answer prediction.} To measure to what extent \itoor models exhibit this property, we measure token importance with gradient-based attribution \cite{simonyan2013deep}, and quantify overlap between sets.
+If label prediction and rationale generation are associated, input tokens important for label prediction should be important for rationale generation and vice versa.
+We refer to this property as \textit{feature importance agreement}.
+To measure to what extent \itoor models exhibit this property, we use gradient-based attribution \cite{baehrens2010explain, simonyan2013deep} to identify tokens important for label prediction, and the \textbf{R}em\textbf{o}ve \textbf{a}nd \textbf{R}etrain (\textbf{ROAR}) occlusion method \cite{hooker2019benchmark} to analyze their impact on rationale generation (or vice versa).

-\paragraph{Gradient Attribution} For a predicted class, gradient attribution computes the element-wise sum of the gradient of the predicted class' logit $l_p$ with respect to an input token embedding $\mathbf{x}^{(i)} \in \mathbb{R}^{d}$:
+\paragraph{Gradient Attribution} For a predicted class $p$, gradient attribution is a function of the gradient of the predicted class' logit $l_p$ with respect to an input token embedding $\mathbf{x}^{(i)} \in \mathbb{R}^{d}$: